How to plan a trip to Tanzania

 The fun part of traveling for me is the planning and research process for any place, not only you get to know new things before you visit the place, it always gives you a tiny glimpse of how the trip might go.
 When my husband and I set Tanzania as our honeymoon destination, we decided to combine beach and animal safari to our holiday.
 Initially, I was a bit overwhelmed with all the options available in terms of National Parks, camping, travel agents, island etc. But luckily a friend of mine, who is a Tanzanian helped me plan my vacation in the best possible way.

 Deciding on the Safari location and activities was a little difficult for me as Tanzania has a number of National Parks, each unique in its own way.
-The country is divided into Northern, Southern, Eastern and Western circuits and consists of a cluster of National Parks within the circuit (You can read more about Tanzanian circuits and safaris here).
+The country is divided into Northern, Southern, Eastern and Western circuits and consists of a cluster of National Parks within the circuit.
 I opted for the Northern circuit as the Serengeti National Park featured high on my bucket list.

 I would suggest that the safari to be planned via a local travel company as this reduces the hassle of transportation, accommodation, food and guided game drives.
 We booked our safari trip with Easy Travels and I totally recommend them as they made the best possible safari arrangements for us.
 Easy Travel on learning our requirement, helped us plan a 4 day all-inclusive (transportation, Guide, accommodation and food) package that took us to Lake Manyara, Serengeti National Park, and Ngorongoro Crater.